 David Walker is a filmmaker, film scholar (his expertise is Blaxploitation films) and a writer of novels and comics.
 He is the co-writer of the amazing graphic novel Number 13 and has worked on titles for Marvel, DC, and IDW.
 His work on the comic book adaptation of Shaft won him a Glyph Comics Award in 2015.
 He is also the author of the young adult graphic novel The Adventures of Darius Logan Book One: Super Justice Force.

+We hope you enjoyed our list of indie black comic creators.
 Check out more of our black comic book coverage:

 Written by @TalentedMrFord